You are currently viewing English Idioms Starting with ‘K’

 Origin:

-This phrase comes from military and surveillance contexts, first used in the 20th century, symbolizing the need for constant vigilance in all directions.
+This idiom comes from military and surveillance contexts, first used in the 20th century, symbolizing the need for constant vigilance in all directions.

 Meaning: